HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite-front-end/docs/getting-started.md

 ### 1. Install the Oligo Designer Command line interface first

-Before running the frontend, follow the [CLI installation instructions](https://github.com/HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite).
-This step is crucial for running the pipelines through the frontend.
+Before running the web application, follow the [CLI installation instructions](https://github.com/HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite).
+This step is crucial to execute the pipelines with ODT Cloud

 ### 2. Install frontend dependencies